hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `priority` - The priority for this rule.

 * `source_address_prefix` - The source address prefix or tag to match for the rule.

+---

+A `task_scheduling_policy` block exports the following:

+* `node_fill_type` - Supported values are `Pack` and `Spread`. `Pack` means as many tasks as possible (taskSlotsPerNode) should be assigned to each node in the pool before any tasks are assigned to the next node in the pool. `Spread` means that tasks should be assigned evenly across all nodes in the pool.

+---

+A `user_accounts` block exports the following:

+* `name` - The name of the user account.

+* `password` - The password for the user account.

+* `elevation_level` - The elevation level of the user account.
+"NonAdmin" - The auto user is a standard user without elevated access.
+"Admin" - The auto user is a user with elevated access and operates with full Administrator permissions.
+The default value is nonAdmin.

+* `linux_user_configuration` - The `linux_user_configuration` block defined below is a linux-specific user configuration for the user account.
+This property is ignored if specified on a Windows pool.
+If not specified, the user is created with the default options.

+* `windows_user_configuration` - The `windows_user_configuration` block defined below is a windows-specific user configuration for the user account.
+This property can only be specified if the user is on a Windows pool.
+If not specified and on a Windows pool, the user is created with the default options.

+---

+A `linux_user_configuration` block exports the following:

+* `uid` - The group ID for the user account.

+* `gid` - The user ID of the user account.

+* `ssh_private_key` - The SSH private key for the user account.

+---

+A `windows_user_configuration` block exports the following:

+* `login_mode` - Specifies login mode for the user.

+---

+A `windows_configuration` block exports the following:

+Windows operating system settings on the virtual machine.
+This property must not be specified if the imageReference specifies a Linux OS image.

+* `enable_automatic_updates` - Whether automatic updates are enabled on the virtual machine.

 ## Timeouts